Jack Murray (racing driver): Other interests

 'Gelignite' Jack's sporting interests and achievements were eclectic and far ranging.

 In his own words, at different times throughout his life he was 'engaged in various sports with various successes': cycling; VFL schoolboy football; stock car racing; hill climbing motor races; circuit car racing; car endurance events; Australian and NSW Grand Prix racing; international and Australian rally driving; wrestling; boxing; crocodile, kangaroo and buffalo hunting; ocean boat racing and waterskiing – to name most, but not all.
 Jack even raced a bathtub once, plug in.

 As a young man, Murray was a champion amateur wrestler and was a member of the North Bondi Surf Lifesaving Club.

-During an amateur wrestling career spanning seventeen years (1930‑46), Jack won no fewer than thirteen NSW State Championships:
+During an amateur wrestling career spanning seventeen years (1930–46), he won no fewer than thirteen NSW State Championships:

 74 kg: 1930, 1931, 1932, 1933 and 1934; JE Murray was NSW State Champion five times.

-84 kg: 1930, 1931, 1935, 1938, 1940, 1941, 1945 and 1946; JE Murray was NSW State Champion eight times.
+84 kg: 1930, 1931, 1935, 1938, 1940, 1941, 1945 and 1946; J. E. Murray was NSW State Champion eight times.

 In both 1930 and 1931, Jack not only won the lower weight division but also competed in and won the next higher weight division, defeating considerably larger opponents.

-If he had not lost two crucial matches to his close friend, Jack ‘Spud’ O’Hara, Jack would have represented Australia at both the 1934 London Empire Games and at the 1936 Berlin Olympic Games.
+If he had not lost two crucial matches to his close friend, Jack 'Spud' O'Hara, Jack would have represented Australia at both the 1934 London Empire Games and at the 1936 Berlin Olympic Games.

-In 1964, 'Gelignite' Jack Murray and Keith Whitehead won the inaugural Sydney‑Newcastle‑Sydney Ocean Race, in a Bertram boat called Tact.
+In 1964, Murray and Keith Whitehead won the inaugural Sydney‑Newcastle‑Sydney Ocean Race, in a Bertram boat called Tact.

 Murray was an expert waterskier.
-Jack was not the first person to waterski in Australia.
-However, due to his pioneering involvement, including securing sponsorship for the initial Bridge to Bridge ski race, and his extensive promotion and participation in the sport, he is often referred to as the ‘father of waterskiing’ in Australia.
+He was not the first person to waterski in Australia.
+However, due to his pioneering involvement, including securing sponsorship for the initial Bridge to Bridge ski race, and his extensive promotion and participation in the sport, he is often referred to as the 'father of waterskiing' in Australia.
 Jack was a life member of the NSW Water Ski Association and holds the distinction of being one of a group of seven who first barefooted in Australia.

-'Gelignite' Jack Murray together with Canadian born scientist Professor Harry Messel taught Wernher Von Braun, former Nazi SS Officer and "father of the American space program" to waterski on the Hawkesbury River.
+Murray, together with Canadian born scientist Professor Harry Messel, taught Wernher von Braun, former Nazi SS Officer and "father of the American space program" to waterski on the Hawkesbury River.

-'Gelignite' Jack's favourite ski locations were originally Jervis Bay, then subsequently Sackville and the Hawkesbury River, near Sydney and Shoal Bay, Port Stephens.
+Murray's favourite ski location was originally Jervis Bay, then subsequently Sackville and the Hawkesbury River, near Sydney, and Shoal Bay, Port Stephens.